ethersphere/swarm-guide/contents/usage/mru.rst

 ========================

 .. note::
-Feeds, previously known as *Mutable resource Updates*,is a experimental feature, available from Swarm POC3.
+Feeds, previously known as *Mutable resource Updates*, is a experimental feature, available from Swarm POC3.
 It is under active development, so expect things to change.

 We have previously learned in this guide that when we make changes in data in Swarm, the hash returned when we upload that data will change in totally unpredictable ways.
 With *Feeds*, Swarm provides a built-in way of keeping a persistent identifier to changing data.